 Companies and organizations employ more employees as they scale up in their businesses.
 The human resource department usually invests a great deal of time and resources in making sure they recruit the best employees for the company.
 But, the truth be told, it is not just about hiring the best candidates alone, it is important to give your new employees a proper orientation to socialize them into the company’s culture.
 Culture and onboarding go hand in hand.

 Research has proven that effective on-boarding helps to make new employees productive as soon as possible.
-It also has a dramatic effect on Job performance and satisfaction.
-Research by Glassdoor has shown that companies with the right on-boarding process retains the new hires compared to others by 82% and increase their overall productivity by over 70%.1 According to Digitate, employees that have a negative on-boarding experience are 2x (twice) more likely to seek for other career opportunities later on.2
+It also has a dramatic effect on job performance and satisfaction.
+Research by Glassdoor has shown that companies with the right onboarding process retain the new hires compared to others by 82% and increase their overall productivity by over 70%.1 According to Digitate, employees that have a negative onboarding experience are 2x (twice) more likely to seek other career opportunities later on.2

-The on-boarding experience should be targeted at making the employees bond with the company.
-All organizations should develop an employee on-boarding guide to make the program productive.
-The on-boarding guide should focus on orientating them on the company’s vision and mission.
+The onboarding experience should be targeted at making the employees bond with the company.
+All organizations should develop an employee onboarding guide to make the program productive.
+The onboarding guide should focus on orientating them to the company’s vision and mission.
 They need to be aware of how the company goes about achieving their goals in their everyday tasks and duties.
 New employees also need to be aware of their roles and responsibilities and how it affects the productivity of the company.

 An effective on-boarding process is divided into three sections;

 - Pre-joining (The period from when the job offer is made to when the employee joins the company)

 - Joining (The period within the joining day and week)